LeonardoMichilena/flip-the-script/blog_post.md

 Once we defined that first MVP, we still had no idea about what it even should look like or how exactly it should work.
 I couldn’t start to code yet.
 So I started to learn a bit from our designer about all the research that should be done before even starting to design anything.
 I was helping with some ideas and questions that we used in order to get some feedback from potential users.
 Even though at the beginning our project was just an idea and seemed difficult for it to take form.
 Each of our team members worked towards making this idea the real and solid project that we now have.
 Once our data-science experts Leticia and Paula (one of the members who had to leave the project) got the core functionalities working in python, I started to code with Angular which I previously knew and it seemed just the right thing to do.
 After a couple of days I stopped and started all over.
 Since this is a project for and about learning.
-I decided that I wanted to try to code for the first time with Express, which is what I learnt on my track, so I could put to practise some of the recent acquired knowledge.
+I decided that I wanted to try to code for the first time with Express, which is what I learnt on my track, so I could put to practice some of the recent acquired knowledge.
 Express is mostly used for building APIs and was fundamental for our project to work, and although It was taught in my back-end learning path, I used express only to code the front-end, because we already had Stephanie M as a our back-end lead who took care of transmitting the data back and forth the python and node apps, and to help me understand and fix the data flow whenever I had problems when creating a new functionality.
-Once I got right and practised all the basics about working with express as a front-end framework, I started to slowly make improvements to the code and apply new functionalities with the “magic” of HTML,CSS and Javascript working together.
+Once I got right and practiced all the basics about working with express as a front-end framework, I started to slowly make improvements to the code and apply new functionalities with the “magic” of HTML,CSS and JavaScript working together.
-I like to spend my time trying out all kinds of different code, and our project gave me just the perfect challenges for me to explore many of the endless possibilities of javascript.
+I like to spend my time trying out all kinds of different code, and our project gave me just the perfect challenges for me to explore many of the endless possibilities of JavaScript.
 The biggest challenges I had were:
 2. Show the response with a special highlighting format meanwhile conserving the original line breaks.
 3. Make the original text to stay in the box once the POST request was sent.
 4. The random not repeating changing color functionality
 5. Transforming the predictor simple form, into the pretty slideshow-like form from the designs
-6. Git -> I had to forget about the way I had been using git and Github for my personal projects, and learn to work as a part of a team.
+6. Git -> I had to forget about the way I had been using git and GitHub for my personal projects, and learn to work as a part of a team.
 In a nutshell, this project has been a real taste of what working as a developer in a team feels like.
 And all I can say is: I’M READY FOR IT.

 # Back-end